psiz-org/psiz/README.rst

 D_i = [Q B A]

-The simplest observation is a triplet of the form:
-Query: Reference A > Reference B

-This package is designed to handle a number of different observations.
+In addition to the simple \emph{triplet} trial, this package is designed to handle a number of different trial configurations.
+A trial may have 2-9 reference stimuli and an agent can be required to select

 [vanderMaaten]_, [Wah2011]_, [RoadsA]_,